Hands-On Fundraising

 Use social proof.

 Powerful people tend to be less empathetic.
 But even powerful people have other people they depend on.
 They have reputations that matter to them.
-Social capital can be motivating for them where simple empathy is not.
+Social capital can be motivating for them if simple empathy is not.
 Once they perceive themselves as part of a group, they might feel more empathetic.

 Tell them what other people like them are doing.
 (Perhaps even trigger the fear of being left out.)